-AMUN's Conference Services is a an all-purpose information station.
+AMUN's Conference Services is an all-purpose information station.
 Here you can find information such as a list of nearby restaurants, places of worship, things to do in your free time in Chicago, and information pertaining to the Conference.
-The friendly Conference Services staff is able to answer all your Conference-related questions and will have available extra Conference handouts.
-Conference Services is also the place to purchase all your exciting souvenirs to help you remember your great experience at the American Model United Nations International Conference.
+The Conference Services staff is able to answer your Conference-related questions and will have available extra Conference handouts.
+Conference Services is also the place to purchase all your exciting souvenirs to help you remember your great experience at AMUN.
 Conference Services can be found in the main hallway on the third floor of the hotel, near many simulations and conference offices.